kszapsza/allegro-intern-recruitment/README.md

 }
 ```

+## Features

+* **Centralized exception handling** with `@ControllerAdvice`.
+* **Unit tests** with Mockito.
+* **Caching** using Ehcache to improve performance.

 ## Further development

-* ⏳ **Anynchronous API calls.** For user profiles with significant amount of repos, it takes a long time to determine
+* ⏳ **Asynchronous API calls.** For user profiles with significant amount of repos, it takes a long time to determine
-  total stars amount (for huge `microsoft` GitHub profile with over 4000 repos – even up to 1 minute).
-This is because
-  the application has to send multiple `GET` requests to GitHub API, in order to fetch all pages of paginated result.
+  total stars amount.
+This is because the application has to send multiple `GET` requests to GitHub API, in order to
-  Those requests are now sent synchronously and could be sent asynchronously to improve performance.
+  fetch all pages of paginated result.
+Those requests are now sent synchronously and could be sent asynchronously to
+  improve performance.